polobo/boxcutter-ubuntu/README.md

 The only required variable, as noted above, is "version".

-The variables representing the primary non-root and its password are presently local variables due to the `http/user-data` file being a non-template with those values hard-coded.
+The variables representing the primary non-root user and its password are presently local variables due to the `http/user-data` file being a non-template with those values hard-coded.